A helpful hint shared online claims you can dial 112 to reach emergency services in the US and Canada. Today we'll take a look at this claim.

 If You Aren’t Sure a Pullover is Real

 We will defer to the advice of Capt.
 Paul Starks as quoted in this Washington Post article:

 Before stopping your car, if the purported police car doesn’t look like a real police vehicle or doesn’t seem right in any other way, call 911.
 Tell the dispatcher that what looks to be a police car is following you but that the situation doesn’t feel right and you want to drive to a well-lit, public area — a gas station, for example — before pulling over.
 This also allows the police department to check whether a real officer is making the stop.

-In the U.S. and Canada, dialing 112 may or may not work on your phone, and could cost you valuable seconds in an emergency if it doesn’t.
+Dialing 112 will probably not reach emergency services in the U.S. or Canada.
+It could also cost you valuable seconds in an emergency if it doesn’t.
 If you have an emergency, dial 911.